headforwards-spd/headforwards-website/src/pages/info-pages/do-the-right-thing.md

     title: A culture of openness, transparency, and trust
 callToAction: For open and honest software development
 seo:
-  title: Doing the Right Thing | Headforwards
+  title: Doing the Right Thing
   description: Here at Headforwards, we're proud of our culture of openness,
     transparency and trust.
 uuid: fe1a1d50-0fab-11ea-843f-932c76de5936